gin-2710/Assignment/README.md

   - Question and answer
   - Example code

-Folde structure is as follows:
+Folder structure is as follows:
 - AccuknoxAssignment
   - Custom Classes
     - Rectangle.py